 Following this cycle will help your organization actively recognize problems before they become problems and create proactive strategies to combat them.

-Top management will also be expected to provide the resources necessary to cover any processes within their departments, as well as planning and assigning responsibilities.
+Top Management will also be expected to provide the resources necessary to cover any processes within their departments, as well as planning and assigning responsibilities for ISO certification.

 The next chapter that is covered in the quality manual is support.
 Support can come in many forms, including customer support, financial support, and even human resources.
 The goal of support is to ensure improvements are made in some of the following areas: